MorphDiv/TeDDi_sample/Reports/maps/maps.md

-Generate world maps from the 100LC language sample
+Generate world maps from the TeDDi language sample
 ================
 Steven Moran and Chris Bentz